jackcox15/Kairos/README.md

 #### Instead: **Community owned infrastructure built through mutual aid principles.**
 #### Target Audience: Trusted network of vetted individuals distributed through small cells of aligned individuals.
 This is intentionally not mass-market, it's infrastructure for communities who need it.

+# Alternative Transports
+While the main Kairos Network uses WireGuard for sovereignty reasons, the Reticulum mesh layer works over any IP transport.
+You could adapt these scripts to use Tailscale, ZeroTier, I2P, yggsdrasil, or even direct internet connections if that fits your community's needs better.

 # Community & Contribution
 #### Getting Involved
 Kairos operates through trust networks rather than public channels.
 We carefully vet new participants: